 Students who want to return to school for graduate-level medical fields programs may be eligible to participate in the Health Professions Scholarship Program for up to four years.
 The Army, Air Force, and Navy will provide significant financial aid to scholarship recipients in exchange for service commitments.
 For every year that a student receives the scholarship, they will add a year to their service commitment.
 The minimum service obligation is three years.

 - Award amount: This scholarship provides 100% of tuition and fees for students pursuing graduate-level health care degrees at accredited U.S. schools.
-Additionally, required books and equipment are covered, and students receive monthly stipends of at least $2,000, housing allowances, and food allowances.
+Additionally, required books and equipment are covered, and students receive monthly stipends of $2,200, housing allowances, and food allowances.
 Some medical and dental students may be eligible for $20,000 signing bonuses.

 - Eligibility: Students must be U.S. citizens who have bachelor’s degrees from accredited institutions and be enrolled full-time in accredited graduate programs in the United States or Puerto Rico in medicine, dentistry, veterinary science, psychiatric nursing, optometry, or psychology.